I think I might finally understand the true meaning of ”On a clear day you can

 What is it?
 It begins with the somewhat spiritual notion that of all the things we learn as human beings while we are so very busy in life extending empathy to others is the most useful and significant.

 Having empathy and attempting to establish a heartfelt understanding is the very basis of our ability to connect, relate to and “love others as ourselves”.
 This often cited religious prescription is more easily said than done.
 The idea of loving others

-as ourselves and having compassion makes intuitive sense to just about anyone who is not a flaming megalomaniac or psychopath by nature.
+as ourselves and having ongoing compassion makes intuitive sense to just about anyone who is not a flaming megalomaniac or psychopath by nature.

-conflict or emotional ambivalence one might feel but rather the bittersweet clarity that comes from knowing that we as sentient beings and as a life-affirming species can actually want to give that much of ourselves for the sake of a loved one.
-When human beings lose their individual or collective ability to be compassionate or when they begin to enjoy suffering in others (or no longer feel any real empathy for them) they have not only lost the ability to love, but have become the antithesis of what we were meant to further develop in ourselves.
-In addition, any “culture” in the past, present or future that promotes the opposite or espouses a reversal in such humane values and spiritual truths is not only “God-less” and barbaric, but has truly turned to the “dark side” of human nature.
+conflict or emotional ambivalence one might feel but rather the bittersweet clarity that comes from knowing that we as both sentient beings and a life-affirming species can actually want to give that much of ourselves for the sake of a loved one.
+When human beings lose their individual or collective ability to be compassionate or when they begin to actually enjoy suffering in others or no longer feel any empathy for them they have not only lost the ability to love but have become the antithesis of what we were meant to develop.
+In addition, any “culture” in the past, present or future that promotes the opposite or espouses a reversal in such fundamental values and spiritual truths is not only “God-less” and barbaric but has truly turned to the “dark side” of human nature.
 Apocalypse Now, much?

 Homework Assignment: Name two graphic images (or people) that come to mind when you think of the idea of compassionate love and extended empathy.
 Jesus and the Dalai Lama dont count….They’re already taken.

-Barbara Streisand belts it out of the park: http://www.youtube.com/watch?v=Nz5DLO8fclA
+Barbara Streisand belts it out of the park: https://www.youtube.com/watch?v=Nz5DLO8fclA